 The Fund may enter into derivatives transactions with respect to any security or other instrument in which it is permitted to invest or any security, instrument, index or economic indicator related to such instruments ("reference instruments").
 Derivatives are financial instruments the value of which is derived from an underlying reference instrument.
 Derivatives transactions can involve substantial risk.
 Derivatives typically allow the Fund to increase or decrease the level of risk to which it is exposed more quickly and efficiently than transactions in other types of instruments.
 The Fund incurs costs in connection with opening and closing derivatives positions.
 The Fund may engage in the derivative transactions set forth below, as well as in other derivative transactions with substantially similar characteristics and risks.
-The Fund may but is not required to use futures and options on securities, indices and currencies, forward foreign currency exchange contracts, stock index futures, swaps, including event-linked swaps and other derivative instruments.
+The Fund may but is not required to use futures, swaps, including event-linked swaps and other derivative instruments.
 The Fund may use derivatives for a variety of purposes, including (i) as a hedge against adverse changes in the market prices of securities, interest rates or, to a lesser extent, currency exchange rates, (ii) as a substitute for purchasing or selling securities, (iii) to seek to increase the Fund's return as a non-hedging strategy that may be considered speculative, or (iv) to manage portfolio exposures.

 Derivative transactions may give rise to a form of leverage.
 Leverage may cause the Fund to be more volatile than if it had not been leveraged, as certain types of leverage may exaggerate the effect of any increase or decrease in the value of the Fund's portfolio securities.
 The loss on leverage transactions may substantially exceed the initial investment.
-The Fund may be required to segregate or "earmark" liquid assets or otherwise cover the Fund's obligation created by a transaction that gives rise to leverage.